linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         cp /etc/postfix/master.cf /etc/postfix/master.cf.orig

 18. Open the configuration file for editing, and uncomment the two lines starting with `submission` and `smtps`.
-The first section of your `/etc/postfix/master.cf` file should resemble the following:
+The first section of the `/etc/postfix/master.cf` file should resemble the following:

     {: .file-excerpt }
 	/etc/postfix/master.cf